Skip to Content

 Lack of self–regulatory skills

-Poor emotional regulation skills makes it more difficult for an individual to resist satisfying their needs right away.
+Poor emotional regulation skills make it more difficult for an individual to resist satisfying their needs immediately.

 Emotional distress